Balgonie Town History

 Balgonie is located 25 kilometers east of Regina on the Number 1 Highway.
 It is at the intersection of 4 major highways (364, 46, 10 and 1) and the CPR Mainline which parallels the number one highway.
 The community has been growing steadily for the past number of years in both residents and businesses.
 Balgonie is home to the largest rural high school in the province and also is home to the longest running outdoor swimming pool which open in the early 1970’s.

 Balgonie has a rich history within the Canadian and Saskatchewan landscape.
 The first Canadian made and designed airplane model was flown off the Hyde Block building (Railway Street and Main Street).
 The first Canadian made engine was designed and built in Balgonie and later tested in a flight in Victoria.
 The engine from this historic plane is located in the National Aviation Museum in Ottawa and a replica of the airplane is located in the Smithsonian Museum in New York, and the BC Aviation Museum in Victoria.
 There are two different historical video’s created for this momentous piece of history.
-The Birdman of Balgonie is a clay animation short video sponsored by the National Film Board of Canada and The Birdman is a 45 minute historical video with various pieces used for the film located in the Balgonie Multiplex.
+The Birdman of Balgonie is a clay animation short video sponsored by the National Film Board of Canada and The Birdman is a 45 minute historical video.

-There are some buildings remaining in the community from the late 1800’s with the Presbyterian Church being the oldest and currently undergoing restoration and will be opened in late 2007 or early 2008 as a museum within the community.
+There are some buildings remaining in the community from the late 1800’s with the Presbyterian Church being the oldest and currently undergoing restoration.

 Mandy Selzer rink winning Canadian Junior Women’s Championship in 2006, and World Junior Championship Silver.